 Post translational modifications play a very important role in the fine tuning of protein function.
 These modifications can consist in the addition of small chemical groups or the covalent attachment of other small proteins.
 Among the small proteins that can be attached to other proteins, the most relevant one is ubiquitin.

-Ubiquitin signaling is involved in practically every single cellular process, having a very high importance in the regulation of the DNA damage response.
+Ubiquitin signaling is involved in practically every single cellular process, having a very high importance in the organisational dynamics of the genome including the DNA damage response.
 The DNA damage response consists of the plethora of signaling pathways and enzymatic activities that cells are endorsed with in order to overcome the different sources of DNA damage that challenge the integrity of their genomes.

 Deficiencies in the DNA damage response cause genome instability, which is one of the hallmarks of cancer.